fynv/ThrustRTC/docs/QuickStartGuide.md

 * UnQLite source code, as submodule: thirdparty/unqlite
 * CMake 3.x
-* C libraries of Python 3 is required to build the Python binding part of the code.

 After cloning the repo from github and resolving the submodules, you can build it with CMake.
 Libraries for different lauguages are now built separately.
 The C++ library is used as a